lucasktlee/posts/drafts/thoughts-on-disruptive-technologies-2016.md

 Artificial general intelligence is another multi-year (if not multi-decade) endeavor.
 Indeed, if anyone were to say that they had managed to create a true artificial general intelligence at this point in time, I would be _extremely_ skeptical.

 In March 2016, [AlphaGo](https://www.deepmind.com/alpha-go.html) became the first computer program to ever beat a professional player at [Go](http://www.usgo.org/files/pdf/W2Go4E-book.pdf) (围棋).
-This represented a significant development because Go is a game of startling complexity: there are more possible positions in Go than there are atoms in the universe.
+This represented a significant development because Go is a game of startling complexity: there are more possible positions in Go than there are atoms in the universe (10<sup>171</sup>, to be precise).

 ## Thoughts for 2016